RobIsaTeam/courses/_course_3_threejs/8-interactions.md

 > Find and include the "trackball" controls in the ThreeJS examples following the steps above and explore how they are different.

 -->

+Congratulations!
+Here is what the scene should look like now that we've finished the course:
+<iframe style="position: relative; left: -120px; overflow: hidden;" scrolling='no' src="code/lesson-08.html" width="1000" height="600"></iframe>